I Upheld Traditional Dating Values In A Modern World

 In fact, we encourage one another to lead variously.

-I also respected a man who offered to pay for the date
+I also respected a man who insisted on paying for the date

-Yup, and most of them.
+Yup, and most of them did.
 Know why?
-And no, it’s not about the money, it’s principle.
+No, it wasn’t about the money – principle.

 [Preparing myself for some really cooky, nasty remarks on this one]

-But to be fair, sharing traditional values with a modernized online dating presence, I did always initiate the first date as technically a no-strings-attached meet-up.
-Therefore, I always insisted on going dutch.
-After all, I was getting to know this person for the first time, in person, and I didn’t want there to be this pressure of forced interest or unjust expectation.
+To be fair, sharing traditional values in a modernized online dating presence, I did always ensure that the first date as essentially a meet-up.
+Therefore, again, I’d offer to pay.
+After all, I was seeing and truly getting to know this person for the first time, in person, and I didn’t want there to be this pressure of forced interest or unjust expectation.

-So these days, I find that a first date is not usually considered a first date unless there is exclusive romantic connection.
+These days, I find that a first date (especially in the online dating world) is not usually considered a first date unless there is already an established and exclusive romantic connection.

 Netflix and “chill” is never, and will never be, a real date

-Instant gratification has stolen our patience in the dating game (ah, well, hello texting 24/7 and half-naked photos for attention), and quantity over quality is mainstream (meaningggg… settling for more “hangouts” over real, planned “dates” early on).
+Instant gratification has stolen our patience in the dating game (ah, well, hello texting 24/7 and half-naked photos), and quantity over quality is mainstream.
+Meaningggg…we’re settling for more “hangouts” over real, planned “dates” early on.

-Okkkkay, who am I kidding – of course there were times I saw dates on back-to-back days, especially as we progressed into a relationship, but I think it’s all about being mindful and keeping that healthy balance.
-Yet I see it well too often – those cramming a 6-month span of time in getting to know one another into a week.
+Okkkkay, who am I kidding – of course there were times I saw dates on back-to-back days and there were certainly many hangouts, especially as we progressed into an exclusive relationship, but I think it’s all about being mindful and keeping that healthy balance.
+Yet I see it well too often on both sides – those cramming a 6-month span of time in getting to know one another into a week or over-assigning value to a connection that barely exists.

 The Dating Manual - Self-help Printable Workbook Created by theMRSingLink LLC